nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 * [dynamic-pv-scaler](https://github.com/opstree/dynamic-pv-scaler) is a golang based Kubernetes application which has been created to overcome the scaling issue of Persistent Volume in Kubernetes.
 This can scale the Persistent Volume on the basis of threshold which you have set.
 * [Sinker](https://github.com/plexsystems/sinker) Imagesync enables the syncing of container images from one container registry to another.
 This is useful in cases where you need to mirror images that exist in a public container registry, to a private one.
 * [Cluster Turndown](https://github.com/kubecost/cluster-turndown) is an automated scaledown and scaleup of a Kubernetes cluster's backing nodes based on a custom schedule and turndown criteria.
-* [capsule](https://github.com/clastix/capsule) is a Kubernetes multi-tenant Operator.
-It aggregates multiple namespaces in a Tenant.
-Within each tenant, users are free to create their namespaces and share all the assigned resources between the namespaces of the tenant.
 * [Kubernetes Node Label Monitor](https://github.com/adaptant-labs/k8s-node-label-monitor) is a Kubernetes controller for monitoring and notifying about changes to Node label states
 * [kubeinit 🌟](https://github.com/Kubeinit/kubeinit) KubeInit provides Ansible playbooks and roles for the deployment and configuration of multiple Kubernetes distributions.
 * [kubergui: Kubernetes Deployment Builder🌟](https://github.com/BrandonPotter/kubergui) quickly builds out a basic Kubernetes Deployment and Kubernetes Service YAML.
 Kubernetes GUI YAML generators for simple but typo-prone tasks.